Sulawesi Canal

-The Sulawesi Canal, also known as Equatorial Canal (Kanal Khatulistiwa), refers to proposals for a canal on the island of Sulawesi with the aim of becoming a busy international sea route that will shorten the sea transport distance from the eastern part of Sulawesi Island to the western part of Indonesia, as well as to the Philippines and Malaysia.
+Proposals for a Sulawesi Canal, or an Equatorial Canal (Kanal Khatulistiwa), through the island of Sulawesi to connect the Gulf of Tomini with the Makassar Strait, have existed since the early 2000s.
+The aim is to create a busy international sea route that will shorten the sea transport distance from the eastern part of Sulawesi Island to the western part of Indonesia, as well as to the Philippines and Malaysia.

 History

+The idea of building a canal through Sulawesi was suggested as early as the 2000's.
+The building of the canal was pressed by the Head of the Central Sulawesi Marine and Fisheries Service, Dr. Hasanuddin Atjo, in the context of the implementation of the Masterplan for the Acceleration and Expansion of Indonesian Economic Development (MP3EI) under the presidency of Susilo Bambang Yudhoyono.
+According to Hasanuddin, the idea to build the Equatorial Canal was initially proposed by then Governor of Gorontalo province, Fadel Muhammad, during a meeting of Sulawesi governors in Palu in early 2008.
+After his inauguration as Minister of Maritime Affairs and Fisheries, Fadel Muhammad had conveyed this idea to President Susilo Bambang Yudhoyono and even Bappenas and the Ministry of Marine Affairs and Fisheries have provided support to develop a strategic plan for the development of this canal which is integrated with the management of Tomini Bay.
+The canal plan also had a Strategic Plan (Renstra) document, but at that time it was not considered too urgent.
+Thus no action has been taken on its realization.

-The idea of making a canal though Sulawesi was first suggested by the Governor of Gorontalo, Rusli Habibie, back on 30 January 2015.
+On 30 January 2015 the idea of building the canal was then resurfaced by the new Governor of Gorontalo province, Rusli Habibie.
 The proposal was made when he was given the opportunity to present a regional programme related to the potential development of the Indonesian Sea Route Region II (ALKI II) at the Ministry of Maritime Affairs and Fisheries (KKP) Office.
 According to the Governor, the Sulawesi Canal, which is located in the "neck" of Sulawesi Island, was seen as very strategic to encourage the development of ALKI, especially for the central part of Indonesia.
 The canal is to facilitate access to sea transport connecting Western and Eastern Indonesia.
 In addition to proposing the Sulawesi Canal, Rusli also proposed that in the implementation of APBN project work in the regions to consider local entrepreneurs and human resources.
 This is intended so that the regional economy can grow better.

-Six local governments in Sulawesi are planning to build an equatorial canal that will cut across the island of Sulawesi.
-This canal will connect the Gulf of Tomini with the Makassar Strait.
+With this, six local governments in Sulawesi agreed on planning to build an equatorial canal that will cut across the island of Sulawesi.
 The six provinces are Gorontalo, South Sulawesi, Central Sulawesi, West Sulawesi, Southeast Sulawesi, and North Sulawesi.
-The canal, which will later be named the Equatorial Canal, will cut the neck of Sulawesi Island so that it looks as if it is divided into two because it is separated by the sea in the canal.